XRPHealthcare/XRPH-Mobile-Wallet/README.md

 - Optional web SDK for light clients

 ## Contributing
 Pull requests are welcome.
 Please open an issue for discussion before major changes.
-See `/CONTRIBUTING.md`.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 ## UI Design - App Screenshots